AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-55/acsd-58735-restricted-admin-cant-view-abandoned-shopping-carts.md

 The issue occurs because when displaying the grid view for multiple websites if an abandoned cart is loaded by default in the Admin panel, it does not get the associated store ID for displaying.

  This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/tools/quality-patches-tool/quality-patches-tool-to-self-serve-quality-patches.md) 1.1.55 is installed.
 The patch ID is ACSD-58735.
-Please note that the issue was fixed in Adobe Commerce 2.5.0.
+Planned fix version is 2.5.0.

 ## Affected products and versions